andbararm/Safety-Example-Infineon-T2G/README.md

 ## Webinar

-This example was explained in the following webinar:

-*TODO*: Add link to webinar.
+This example will be explained in the [Keil Studio Webinar #5: Multicore and FuSa Development with TRAVEO™ T2G](https://www.arm.com/resources/webinar/keil-studio-session-5) with live Q&A on Tuesday, September 30, 2025.

 ## Issues or Questions